Home > IoT > How to Remote Access IoT SSH over the Internet

 Local URL -> tcp://localhost:3000

-You shall find the device ID of your IoT device from the SocketXP Portal page in the IoT Devices section.
+You shall find the device ID of your IoT device (--peer-device-id) from the SocketXP Web Portal’s Devices Page.

 Now you can access your IoT device’s SSH server using the above SocketXP local endpoint, as shown below.